beachkrp/Udacity-Capstone/README.md

 Furthermore, because of the glitch in the MMLIB evaluations library, where all metrics are actually returned as accuracy, the F1, precision

+#Refinements

+Technically, the intial result was the results from the Logistic Regrssion Model.
+Each subsequent model would be considered to be an attempt to refine the original Logistic Regression Model.

+The final result was the choice of the Naive Bayes model, which gave, not just an improved accuracy over the test set but also a higher recall and precision, observed just by visual inspection of the confusion matrix.

+However, an attempt to further refine the Naive Bayes model was done by retuning the model with an expanced grid.

+The final results of this expanded grid search gave the exact same results as the first attempt.

 #Limitations